lbrabbit/m-www/README.md

 This extension includes:

-* a background script, "m-www.js"
+* some background script, "m-www.js" and "regex.js"
 * a browser action

 # Installation

-Currently, this extension is not registered at https://addons.mozilla.org .
+This extension is registered at https://addons.mozilla.org/en-US/firefox/addon/m-www/ .
+You can download from there.

-Method 1:Unsigned add-ons can be installed in Developer Edition, Nightly, and ESR versions of Firefox, after toggling the xpinstall.signatures.required preference in about:config.
-Then you can drag the m-www@black.rabbit.xpi and allow it to be installed. https://developer.mozilla.org/en-US/Add-ons/Distribution

-Method 2:Download all the files and follow the instruction at https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension using the about:debugging page to load this extension.
+To install a developer version, download all the files and follow the instruction at https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension using the about:debugging page to load this extension.

 # Further Development